hashgraph/guardian/docs/policy-workflow-creation-using-the-guardian-user-interface/policy-workflow-step-4.md

       "permissions": [
         "INSTALLER"
       ],
-      // Do not pass control to the next block after displaying the message as need to wait for RootAuthority approval.
+      // Do not pass control to the next block after displaying the message as need to wait for Standard Registry approval.
       "stopPropagation": true,
       "defaultActive": true
     },